Frequently Asked Licensing Questions

 How do floating licenses work with Intel IPP?

 Floating licenses for Intel IPP are intended to accompany the use of floating licenses for the Intel® Composer, (i.e. a developer using the floating license for Intel IPP is assumed to be doing so while using a floating license for the Intel compiler).
 Floating licenses are not available for the standalone Intel IPP products.
 Please check the Floating

 License section of the Intel IPP End-User License Agreement for more information.

 If I already have the license for one Intel IPP version, does this cover all the previous versions of Intel IPP?

 Yes, the license you have is valid for all previous versions.
 This is only limited to the versions available for download.
 The available downloads are visible from the drop down menu on the downloads page in the Registration Center.

-If i already has the license for Intel® Parallel Studio or Intel® System Studio that includes Intel IPP, does it cover the IPP?
+If I already have the license for Intel® Parallel Studio or Intel® System Studio that includes Intel IPP, does it cover the Intel IPP?

-Yes, the license you have is valid for IPP.
-Please check the release notes of the product to make sure the intel IPP is included.
+Yes, the license you have is valid for Intel IPP.
+Please check the release notes of the product to make sure the Intel IPP is included.